lmangani/hugchat-action/README.md

 ### 3. Get Your Assistant ID (Optional)

 1. Go to [HuggingFace Chat Assistants](https://huggingface.co/chat/assistants)
-2. Create or select your assistant
+2. Create or select your new assistant
+   - Train agent for a specific purpose
+   - Add links to sites, documents, etc
-3. Copy the ID from the URL: `https://huggingface.co/chat/assistants/{HUGCHAT_ASSISTANTID}`
+4. Copy the ID from the URL: `https://huggingface.co/chat/assistants/{HUGCHAT_ASSISTANTID}`
-4. Add it as `HUGCHAT_ASSISTANTID` secret
+5. Add it as `HUGCHAT_ASSISTANTID` secret

 ## 📖 How It Works